 How Can I perform an Air Quality Test?

+This helpful guide should help determine if indoor air quality testing is really needed.
 There are many things that may cause you to become concerned about your indoor air quality (IAQ).
 Most people take IAQ for granted most of the time, until something noticeable happens.

 Common problems of poor IAQ can include: